amroczeK/hs2-thrift/README.md

 ```

 #### Credits
-This project is largely based off of the work done by user SistemaStrategy (https://github.com/SistemaStrategy/HiveThrift), with my own modifications and improvements to the code and result output.
-More changes and improvements will be made to my version in the future.
+This package was developed with the help of the hive thrift packaged developed by user SistemaStrategy https://github.com/SistemaStrategy/HiveThrift, with my own modifications, simplifications and improvements to the code and result output.